North Korea accuses South Korea of another drone incursion

 Located northwest of Seoul, Ganghwa County is one of the closest South Korean territories to North Korea.

+KCNA also released aerial images of Kaesong that it said were taken by the drone.

-Pyongyang said the drone footage was "clear evidence" that the aircraft had "intruded into (our) airspace for the purpose of surveillance and reconnaissance".
+They were "clear evidence" that the aircraft had "intruded into (our) airspace for the purpose of surveillance and reconnaissance", Pyongyang's military spokesperson said.

-Its military spokesperson said the alleged incursion was similar to one in September when the South flew drones near its border city of Paju.
+The spokesperson added that the alleged incursion was similar to one in September when the South flew drones near its border city of Paju.

 Seoul would be forced to "pay a dear price for their unpardonable hysteria" if the incursions continued, the spokesperson said.